SS47816/Lidar-SLAM/Homeworks/README.md

 &= {T^O_A}^{-1} T^O_B
 \end{align*}
 $$
-Therefore, the object's coordinate in the robot's frame is given by:
+Therefore, the object's pose in the robot's frame is given by:
 $$
 \begin{align*}